wsu-cpts489-fa20/code-ch09/README.md

-# code-08-28
+# code-09-09
-Contains the SpeedScore Repo with the TestCafe tests derived in Chapter 5 AND the correct solution to IA#2.
-Therefore this repo should not be disclosed until after IA#2 is handed in.
+Contains the SpeedScore Repo updated with an About Box and TestCafe test fixture This repo serves as the starting point for Chapter 6.